scribe-org/Scribe-Android/README.md

 ### Scribe language keyboards for Android

 This repository would contain the Android version of Scribe.
-Developers interested in porting [Scribe-iOS](https://github.com/scribe-org/Scribe-iOS) to Android are invited to discuss the project in the [issues](https://github.com/scribe-org/Scribe-Android/issues).
-Contributors would be able to join the Scribe organization, which is currently looking for people interested in bringing Scribe to both Android and desktop as an extension to various platforms.
+Developers interested in helping to port [Scribe-iOS](https://github.com/scribe-org/Scribe-iOS) to Android are invited to discuss the project in the [issues](https://github.com/scribe-org/Scribe-Android/issues).

 Thanks for your interest in contributing!